tomcumming/tatoeba-easy-translations/README.md

 ```
 - To print all languages:
     tatoeba-frequency langs <sentences.csv path>
+- To print out word frequency for a language
+    tatoeba-frequency freq <lang> <sentences.csv path>
 - To create translations to stdout:
     tatoeba-frequency ease <lang from> <lang to> <sentences.csv path> <links.csv path>
 ```